 You may not always feel like you have the power within you to overcome but I want to be here, to remind you that you do.

-Immediately, a voice inside of me said “NO. That isn’t my story.”
-My soul was speaking to me.
 It was forceful and I could hear it clear as day.
 I was literally at the tail end of my first major panic attack.
-I felt like I was DYING.
+I felt like I was dying.
 I couldn't breathe, I was crying a cry I can't fully describe, as if everything was just pouring out of me, my entire body had been convulsing and my head felt like it may explode.

 You see, I had been through a major trauma, a bombing.
 It was the largest traumatic event I'd experienced.
 The person speaking to me was someone with PTSD, so maybe that means she knew more than me on this subject?
 Maybe when she says I will have these severe attacks for life, she's right?